siglens/siglens-docs/docs/migration/gcloud/vector.md

 ```
 1. When creating your Vector configuration file, ensure the endpoint has a `/splunk` suffix and replace the placeholders as needed.
 2. The `<credentials_path>` should point to your service account key, which would be `key.json` which would be key.json if you followed the Google Cloud Pub/Sub setup steps above.
-3. Ensure to adjust the `transforms` section in the configuration to match the format of your data.
+3. Remember to adjust the `transforms` section in the configuration to match the format of your data.
+For detailed information on how to configure transforms for your specific logs, refer to the [Transforms section](https://vector.dev/docs/reference/configuration/transforms/) in the official Vector documentation.

 ## 3. Start Vector